Bulletin #2534, Maine Invasive Plants: Lesser Celandine, Ranunculus ficaria (Buttercup Family)

 Lesser celandine is primarily a threat to native plants and native plant diversity in lowland woods and on flood plains.
 It outcompetes native plants through its extremely early seasonal growth and the development of a dense network of roots and tubers in the soil.
 Over time it forms extensive carpets in natural areas, crowding out native plants, especially native ephemeral (short-lived) wildflowers.
 The survival strategy of native ephemeral wildflowers is to grow and flower early in the spring before leaf-out of the forest canopy.
 By doing so, these plants receive needed sunlight and can take advantage of nutrients released from decaying material over the winter.
 Lesser celandine uses the same strategy, but starts growing earlier in the season and is far more aggressive in its use of space.
 Unfortunately, lesser celandine is still available commercially for garden plantings.

 Lesser celandine is a low-growing perennial herb with shiny, somewhat lustrous dark green leaves that form a rosette.
-Leaves are kidney to heart shaped with smooth to coarse toothed edges.
+Leaves are kidney to heart-shaped with smooth to coarsely toothed edges.
 Each rosette forms a single bright yellow flower that is up to one inch wide.
 Seeds ripen early and the entire plant dies back by early summer, but not before it has developed numerous tubers in which it has stored energy for early growth the next year.
 Plants may spread by seed, or by unearthed tubers that may be moved around by seasonal flooding events.
-Large colonies of lesser celandine can cover acres of forest floor.
+Large colonies of lesser celandine can cover acres of the forest floor.
 They are easy to spot in the spring because of the high density of bright yellow flowers on the bright green carpet of leaves.
 Maine’s only recorded population flowered in late April and early May.

 Lesser celandine is typically found in moist, forested floodplains, and occasionally in some drier upland areas.